 - “Self-employment tax”

 I feel great about paying into Social Security so I never think about this as a problem.
-I will need that pension income later.
-(I also get huge self-employment benefits, like Freedom.)
+I’ll need that pension income later.
+(Plus I get huge self-employment benefits, like Freedom.)

 - Disability insurance?

 I have looked into this a couple times over the years and continue to not pursue it due to cost.
 Instead, I keep some savings to get me through a rough patch until other arrangements could be figured out.
 Savings is something to work into your prices.
 All businesses have to do that.

 Here are some basic things I recommend:

 - Allow credit card or online payments and let go of the expense (usually about 3% of the sale).
 It’s a cost of doing business that will most likely help you make more than you could without it.
 Plus you usually only pay when you use it, which is a very handy arrangement.